 IU Bloomington is participating in the Indiana Resident Admissions program, a guaranteed admission path for students who earn the new Enrollment Honors Plus Seal diploma.
+Beginning with spring 2026 high school graduates, students earning the Enrollment Honors Plus Seal will be eligible for Indiana Resident Admission to IU Bloomington.
+You must also submit a complete application by November 1 of your senior year.
 Please see below for additional information and FAQs.

 About the Indiana Resident Admissions program